kapit4n/wijmo-test-grid/Readme.md

   - between

 # BUGS
-- [FIXED] filter values sending is not working after move to comp
+- [BUG000FIXED] filter values sending is not working after move to comp
+- [BUG003FIXED] Does not display down and up icons if there is not sort condition
 - [BUG001] asc and desc over modal should close the modal
--
+- [BUG002] Select a filter select data row